FreeCAD/FreeCAD-documentation/wiki/Assembly3_AddZYWorkplane.md

  <img alt="" src=images/Assembly_Add_Workplane-01.png  style="width:250px;"> <img alt="" src=images/Assembly_AddZYWorkplane-04.png  style="width:350px;">

-The assembly could be selected indirectly by some other item belonging to the assembly.
+The assembly can also be selected indirectly by some item belonging to the assembly.
 Then the workplane is placed at the item\'s origin but it is still oriented according to the assembly\'s YZ plane.

-Valid items are e.g. Elements, bodies, vertexes, edges, faces, origins, and other Workplanes from either the tree view or the 3D view.
+Valid items are e.g. elements, bodies, vertexes, edges, faces, origins, and other workplanes from either the [Tree view](Tree_view.md) or the [3D view](3D_view.md).

 ## Usage